 - ensure that other reasonable measures are taken to minimise risk of exposure to the virus, in particular by limiting close face to face interaction and by improving hygiene; and

 - provide information to those entering or working at the premises about how to minimise risk.

-The regulations enable the Welsh Ministers to issue guidance on what is expected under regulation 17.
+The regulations enable the Welsh Ministers to issue guidance on what is expected under regulations 16, 17 and 17A.
 Regard must be had to this guidance, and to any guidance, codes of practice or other documents published by other bodies that are incorporated into this guidance.

-As of 23 October this means that regard must also be had to guidance (also issued under regulation 20) on:
+Regard must also be had to guidance under the regulations on: